SkillsUnion/tamkeen-cloud/logistics/course-methodology.md

 ### Ideation Phase 1

-Brainstorm app ideas and solicit feedback from your section in Slack.
+Brainstorm app ideas and solicit feedback from your section in Discord.
 What problem does the app solve, for whom?
 How does the app solve the problem?
 What data does the app handle?
 Feel free to use our project planning template to guide you.

 ### Ideation Phase 2

-Create the following planning docs, save them in the project GitHub repo and share them with your section in Slack for feedback.
+Create the following planning docs, save them in the project GitHub repo and share them with your section in Discord for feedback.
 Your SL will review your planning docs with you before you begin implementation.

 #### All Projects